How to Introduce Your New Puppy to Your Dog!

 3. Remove Your Current Pups’ Things

 After their initial meetup outdoors, it’s time to move the introductions inside.
-In this scenario, you’ll want to create a neutral environment at home!
-It’s simple to do: remove your current pups’ toys, bowls, bed, and other items they may become possessive over in the presence of your new puppy.
+In this scenario, you’ll want to create a neutral environment at home.
+It’s simple to do: temporarily remove your current pups’ toys, bowls, bed, and other items they may become possessive over in the presence of your new puppy, and put them in another room.
 In general, taking the time to create a comfortable and controlled space is a great tip, especially if you have any concerns about territorial behaviors bubbling up during your pups’ introduction.

 4. No Sharing, Yet

-Continue the neutrality of their initial few meetings for a few days, or even longer.
+Continue the neutrality of their initial few meetings for a few days, or even longer, if needed.
 You want to make each of their ongoing interactions go as smoothly and agreeable as possible!
 To do this, give your new puppy their own things: bed, toys, bowls, etc., as well as their own crate or playpen area with enough space for them to go to relax and want some time on their own.
-By keeping their items separate you are avoiding any potential for possessive behaviors, but also giving your puppy specific boundaries of things they can engage with and can’t.
+By keeping their items separate you are avoiding any potential for possessive behaviors, but also giving your puppy specific boundaries of things they can and can’t engage with.

 How to Introduce Your New Puppy to the Family Dog!